dna-seq/dna-seq/README.md

 We do not use Broad-s GATK pipeline (because we use DeepVariant as a variant caller) but common tools are similar.
 All tools are dockerized, for this reason make sure that docker is installed.
-Before running the pipeline with large genomes (human or mouse) make sure you 1 TB or more of free space.
+Before running the pipeline with large genomes (human or mouse) make sure you have around 1 TB or more of free space.

 Install conda environment
 -------------------------